7 Steps For Effective PR Crisis Management In 2024

 Take another example of public relations crisis management by Johnson & Johnson.

 1982 was a catastrophic year for the company.
 The Tylenol tampering incident resulted in seven deaths of its customers.
 Johnson & Johnson offered financial assistance and counseling to victims’ families, even though the brand wasn’t responsible for the product tampering.
+In the aftermath of this crisis, Johnson & Johnson undertook a major PR effort to rebuild consumer trust and avoid rebranding Tylenol.

 Step 6: Address comments and reactions